GatorEducator/gatorgrade/README.md

 ### Including GatorGrade in Your Project

-To include GatorGrade in you project you can use `Poetry`.
-Once Poetry has been installed you can use `poetry add` to add the GatorGrade package.
+To include GatorGrade in your project we recommend using the `Poetry` package manager.
+When using `Poetry` to install, use the `poetry add` command to add the GatorGrade package.
+If you use another package manager, you can add GatorGrade as a dependency the same way you would with other `pip` or `pipx` packages.

 ## Using GatorGrade